kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 - How do implementations drain established sessions during backend upgrades without disruption?
     - Do we need a "session draining timeout" as documented by [A55: xDS-Based Stateful Session Affinity for Proxyless gRPC](https://github.com/grpc/proposal/blob/master/A55-xds-stateful-session-affinity.md#background) defined in this API?
+- How do we provide a standard way to communicate that an implementation does not support Route Rule API?
+    - Do we want something conceptually similar to the `IncompatibleFilters` reason?

 ## TODO